The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps

 \begin{proof} The proof of this comes from the existence of the $v_+$ baby $\mandel$ in Theorem \ref{V+Mandel_APlane_Cnegative_theorem} and the symmetry of the critical orbits in Lemma \ref{Crit_Orbits_Symm_Through_NegC_Lemma_APlane}. \end{proof}

-Figure \ref{aPlane_n5_vMinus_Mandel_Figure} gives an example $a$-plane of $R_{n,a,c}$ showing the existence of this $v_-$ baby $\mandel$ in the same spot that a $v_+$ baby $\mandel$ would be thanks to the symmetry.
+Figure \ref{aPlane_n5_vMinus_Mandel_Figure} shows an example $a$-plane of $R_{n,a,c}$ showing the existence of this $v_-$ baby $\mandel$ in the same spot that a $v_+$ baby $\mandel$ would be promised by the symmetry.
 This result finishes Main Theorem \ref{Main_Theorem_APlane}.